Hekimianz/flashcards/README.md

-# React Redux Todo App
+# React Redux Quiz App

-This project is a simple Todo application built with React and Redux.
-It serves as a practical learning exercise for integrating Redux into a React application.
+This project is a simple quiz application built with React and Redux.
+It serves as a practical learning exercise for integrating Redux and Redux/toolkit into a React application.